Frozen treats are hot right now. But don’t wait for the ice cream van to turn up – try making your own lollies to stash away for sunny days.

 Frozen yogurt is about as simple to achieve as it sounds, and it stands to reason that you can use any flavour of yogurt you like.
 Greek-style yogurt is extra thick and creamy, making it nicely ice cream-like.
 Find a coconut-flavoured version and contrast with summer berries.

 Who doesn’t love a mini creamy milk pop?
-Our homemade version contains fresh strawberries for added nutritional kudos, and also light condensed milk for a creamy, sweet finish.
+Our homemade version contains fresh strawberries for added nutritional kudos, and light condensed milk for a creamy, sweet finish.
 The recipe would also work with other summer berries, such as raspberries or blackcurrants.